-I made the batter in three batches so each batch makes about 5 dozen.
+I can get about 5 dozen mini cheesecakes from one recipe.
 When you’re making a large number of individual items little variances can add up.
 So if you use bigger muffin tins or fill them more than I did you might only get 4 1/2 dozen.
 If you use smaller muffin tins or don’t fill yours a full as I did then you might be able to get 5 1/2 dozen from each batch.
 But they’ll all be good.

-We served them with some chocolate sauce, caramel sauce, cherry pie filling and some dewberry preserves.
-It was really fun and super easy to manage.
+We serve them with some chocolate sauce, caramel sauce, cherry pie filling and dewberry preserves.

 - 2 cups graham cracker crumbs